 Netiquette.
-Since this course has a substantial online component, please be respectful of your fellow classmates and teaching staff in all online communications.
+Since this course is entirely online, please be respectful of your fellow classmates and teaching staff in all online communications.
 Fostering a helpful learning environment requires everyone's cooperation.
 Remember that forum posts are visible to all students and staff in the course (over 500 people).
 So please double-check your posts before submitting them.